openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 Only in /srv/off: log.conf # done
 Only in /srv/off: minion_log.conf # done

-Only in /srv/off/html/.well-known: apple-developer-merchantid-domain-association

 ```

 # TODO link

 ```
-Only in /srv/off/lib/ProductOpener: SiteLang.pm
-Only in /srv/off/lib/ProductOpener: SiteQuality.pm
-Only in /srv/off: orgs_glns.sto
-Only in /srv/off/po: site-specific
+Only in /srv/off/po: site-specific # done
-Only in /srv/off: products
+Only in /srv/off: products # done
-Only in /srv/off: users_emails.sto
 ```

 # Move to data or html_data and link ?
 ```
-Only in /srv/off/: files
+Only in /srv/off/: files # done
-Only in /srv/off: new_images
+Only in /srv/off: new_images  # done

-Only in /srv/off/html: dump  # bson est dans dump et pas dans data
+Only in /srv/off/html: dump  # done bson est dans dump et pas dans data

-Only in /srv/off/html: exports
+Only in /srv/off/html: exports # done

-Only in /srv/off: imports
+Only in /srv/off: imports # done

-Only in /srv/off: deleted_products
+Only in /srv/off: deleted_products # done
-Only in /srv/off: deleted_products_images
+Only in /srv/off: deleted_products_images #done

-# put in git ?
-Only in /srv/off/lib/ProductOpener: SiteLang_obf.pm
-Only in /srv/off/lib/ProductOpener: SiteLang_off.pm
-Only in /srv/off/lib/ProductOpener: SiteQuality_off.pm
+Only in /srv/off: export_files # done
 ```

 # Put in git

 IMPORTANT: verify there are no private urls or keys ! (if yes put in Config2.pm)
 ```
-Only in /srv/off/html/.well-known: apple-app-site-association
+Only in /srv/off/html/.well-known: apple-app-site-association # done
+Only in /srv/off/html/.well-known: apple-developer-merchantid-domain-association # done

 Only in /srv/off/scripts: import_carrefour.sh
-Only in /srv/off/scripts: import_carrefour_off1.sh
-Only in /srv/off/scripts: import_fleurymichon_old.pl

 In obsolete:
-Only in /srv/off/scripts: import_barilla.sh
-Only in /srv/off/scripts: import_baskalia_pechalou.sh
-Only in /srv/off/scripts: import_casino.sh
-Only in /srv/off/scripts: import_foodrepo.sh
-Only in /srv/off/scripts: import_harrys.sh
-Only in /srv/off/scripts: import_iglo.sh
 Only in /srv/off/scripts: import_ldc.sh
-Only in /srv/off/scripts: import_mxbot.sh
 Only in /srv/off/scripts: import_ocr_nutriscore.sh
-Only in /srv/off/scripts: import_openfood_ch.pl
-Only in /srv/off/scripts: import_openfood_ch_name_translations.pl
-Only in /srv/off/scripts: import_saintelucie.sh
-Only in /srv/off/scripts: import_sodebo.pl
 Only in /srv/off/scripts: import_stores_be_delhaize.sh
-Only in /srv/off/scripts: import_us_ndb.pl

 ```

 # ASK Stephane